gsbm/autosculptor/README.md

 ## Get started

-### Installing Autosculptor
+### Installation

-Download latest release in [Release page](https://github.com/greenmagenta/autosculptor/releases).
+Download latest release in [releases page](https://github.com/greenmagenta/autosculptor/releases).
 Then, in Blender, go to `Preferences > Add-ons > Install` and select `autosculptor.py`.
-To activate it, check it in the Menu.
-If an error appear, please take a look to the following instructions.
+To activate it, check it in the add-on list.

+This add-on integrate a built-in dependencies installer.
+At first use, it will ask the user the consent to install complementary dependencies.
+This step will require internet to download and install required packages.
+In case of error, or for manual dependencies installation, please refer to [troubleshooting dependencies](#dependencies) section.

+### Usage

+After installation, Autosculptor is available in Blender on `View3D > Sidebar > Autosculptor`.
+Please note that this add-on require internet to execute API requests.

+## Troubleshooting

-### Installing dependencies
+### Dependencies

-This addon a use third-party Gradio Python module.
-To install Gradio module please refer to the following protocol to avoid any error.
+This addon the use third-party Gradio Python module.
+If a dependency error still occurs after complete installation, please try to reinstall Gradio module.

 In Blender [Python console](https://docs.blender.org/manual/en/latest/editors/python_console.html):
 ```py